DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > Panicked, Dalvan returned to the village of Barovia under cover of night, stole a horse and compass, and set off for the eastern road out of Barovia.
 When the Svalich Road seemed to end, Dalvan delved into the woods, crossing through the mist and reemerging on the opposite side of the road.
 >
-> A terrified, desperate, and delirious Dalvan repeated the loop forty-three times, his stolen horse expiring of exhaustion halfway through.
+> A terrified, desperate, and delirious Dalvan repeated the loop thirteen times, his stolen horse expiring of exhaustion halfway through.
 It wasn't long before Dalvan succumbed to the effects of the Barovian fog as well—though not before inscribing his own epitaph in the form of the carving on the fourth tree.
 >
 > Madam Eva regrets Dalvan's fate—but as the avatar of the Seeker, she is bound to read the future when asked, and knows that no efforts to escape can unravel a future that she has foreseen.

+>[!info]+ **Dalvan's Compass**
+>Like all compasses in Barovia, Dalvan's compass behaves strangely as it approaches the vicinity of the edge of the Barovian valley—such as by Yester Hill in [[Arc K - The Stolen Gem]] or toward the peak of Mount Ghakis in [[Arc T - The Amber Temple]].
+Because there is no true "magnetic north" beyond the Mists that encircle Barovia, the needle of a compass that approaches the edge of the valley begins to tremble and eventually spin wildly the closer it gets.
+(This strange behavior ends when the compass is removed from the edge of the valley.)

+If the players follow the footpath in the direction of the arrow, they soon come to a second tree, which bears another thirteen tally marks and an arrow that points further along the direction of the footpath.
+The edge of the footpath here bears the corpse of a **horse**, which is in a similar state of decay to Dalvan's.

+If the players continue to follow the footpath in the direction of the arrows, they come to a third tree, which bears another thirteen tally marks and an arrow that points further along the direction of the footpath, which visibly vanishes into a wall of impenetrable fog.

 The fog is part of the Mists that surround and entrap Barovia.
 If the players brought Dalvan's compass with them, the needle is now spinning wildly in circles.

 If the players follow the footpath through the fog, they emerge after 2d4 minutes in an unfamiliar portion of the Svalich Woods.
 Each time the players emerge from the wall of fog around Barovia, they must make a DC 5 Constitution saving throw or take 1 level of exhaustion, as the fog saps their energy and drains their life force.
 (The DC increases by 5 each time that the players pass through the fog again.)

-Upon emerging from the fog, the players can see a fourth tree, which bears another forty-three tally marks an an arrow that points further along the direction of the footpath.
+Upon emerging from the fog, the players can see a fourth tree, which bears another thirteen tally marks an an arrow that points further along the direction of the footpath.
 In addition, the fourth tree appears to bear a carving and has an object protruding from its trunk.
 If the players inspect it, read:

 <div class="description">
-<p>Someone has stabbed an old, dagger in the trunk of this old, gnarled tree.
+<p>Someone has stabbed an old dagger in the trunk of this old, gnarled tree.
 Beside it lies a rough carving of a figure atop a horse, just above two sets of rough-hewn words: </p>
 <p>"THE HORSEMAN RIDES. </p>
 <p>"THE SEER SPOKE TRUE."</p>
 </div>